 We are sure you have questions about sleep apnea and TMJ disorders, so we have provided this page of answers to frequently asked questions, giving you more information about these conditions and treatments for them.
 If you have additional questions, please feel free to contact Advanced Sleep & TMJ Center of New Jersey at 877-652-7632.
-We will be happy to answer your questions and help you schedule a consultation with Dr. Ally, our experienced dentist in Little Silver, New Jersey.
+We will be happy to answer your questions and help you schedule a consultation with Dr. Ally, our experienced dentist in Little Silver and Red Bank, New Jersey.

 Sleep apnea is a medical condition that causes a person to stop breathing while asleep.
 These interruptions in breathing can occur as many as 40 times in a single minute, and the person suffering from this condition will wake up feeling as if they had little or no sleep due to the fact that they have been fighting for oxygen all night.
 Sleep apnea is linked to a number of serious medical conditions.

 How prevalent is sleep apnea?

 It is estimated that as many as 15 million people suffer from sleep apnea.
 Many are undiagnosed.

 How is sleep apnea diagnosed?

 Because sleep apnea is a medical condition, it needs to be diagnosed by a sleep physician.
 If you suspect that you may have this condition, contact your physician.
 They can refer you to a specialist and help you make arrangements to participate in a sleep study to measure what happens while you are asleep and how severe the problem is.